Lyceum (classical): Aristotle's Lyceum today

-The location of Lyceum is: 37°58′26.67″N 23°44′36.61″E.
+The location of the Lyceum is: 37°58′26.67″N 23°44′36.61″E.

 During a 1996 excavation to clear space for Athens' new Museum of Modern Art, the remains of Aristotle's Lyceum were uncovered.
 Descriptions from the works of ancient heirs hint at the location of the grounds, speculated to be somewhere just outside the eastern boundary of ancient Athens, near the rivers Ilissos and Eridanos, and close to Lycabettus Hill.
 The excavation site is located in downtown Athens, by the junction of Rigillis and Vasilissis Sofias Streets, next to the Athens War Museum and the National Conservatory.
-The first excavations revealed a gymnasium and wrestling area, but further work has uncovered the majority of what is believed to have withstood the erosion caused to the region by nearby architecture's placement and drainage.
+The first excavations revealed a gymnasium and wrestling area, but further work has uncovered the majority of what is believed to have withstood the erosion caused to the site by nearby architecture's placement and drainage.
 The buildings are definitely those of the original Lyceum, as their foundations lie on the bedrock and there are no other strata further below.
 Upon realizing the magnitude of the discovery, contingency plans were made for a nearby construction of the Art Museum so that it could be combined with a Lyceum outdoor museum and give visitors easy access to both.
 There are plans for canopies to be placed over the Lyceum remains, and the area was opened to the public in 2009.
+It is now a park.